cleitonsouza01/docker-wordpress/README.md

 # Docker Wordpress Template

 ## What is it?
-This in pack of containers to provide infra-structure to a wordpress website, where provide a complete wordpress enviremont with backup routine and SSL certificate ready and simple.
+This in pack of containers to provide infra-structure to a wordpress website, where provide a complete wordpress enviremont with backup routine and SSL TLS certificate ready and simple.

-We using 3 containers to support Wordpress:
+We are using 3 containers to support Wordpress:
 - Wordpress container (using bitnani container)
 - Database container (using MariaDB)
 - Backup container (a thin linux just to manager backup routine of wordpress and database)

-And 3 containers to provide SSL certicate based in Letsencrypt.
+And 3 containers to provide letsencrypt SSL TLS certificate.
 - nginx-web
 - nginx-gen
 - nginx-letsencrypt

 This is based in docker-compose-letsencrypt-nginx-proxy-companion containers (more info in https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion)

+A special thanks to letsencrypt that become possible secure internet giving SSL TLS certificate for free.
+More info about letencrypt project you can get in https://letsencrypt.org/

 ## Prerequeriments